 Getting there: The gateway for almost everyone entering North Sulawesi will be Manado’s international airport.
 At the time of writing Manado has direct flights to Jakarta and Singapore, plus numerous other smaller airports in the region.

 When to go: Except in the higher elevations, it will be hot to very hot year-round, but unless you fancy a lot of rain, the best months to visit are May through October, with a shoulder season of April and November.

 I hope you’ve enjoyed learning about this intriguing destination together with me.
-Contact me today to start planning your vacation to exotic and beautiful North Sulawesi!
+Happy travels!